activecollab/activecollab-feather-sdk/README.md

 # Making API Calls

+Listing all tasks in project #65 is easy.
+Just call:

+    API::call('projects/65/tasks');

 This example shows how you can create a new task in a selected project:

     API::call('projects/65/tasks/add', null, array(